What are the characteristics of this option strategy?

 What is an example (with calculations) of this strategy?

 Suppose XYZ stock is currently trading at $50.
 You believe the stock price will move downward in the near future and decide to execute the Bear Put Spread strategy.
-You buy one Put option with a strike price of $45 at a premium of $2 and sell one Put option with a strike price of $50 at a premium of $3.
-The net credit you receive from the transaction is $1 ($3 – $2).
+You buy one Put option with a strike price of $50 at a premium of $3 and sell one Put option with a strike price of $45 at a premium of $2.
+The net debit you pay for the transaction is $1 ($3 minus $2).
+Maximum profit is $4 per share if XYZ closes at or below $45, maximum loss is the $1 debit if XYZ closes at or above $50, and the break-even is $49.

 How MarketXLS Can Help

-MarketXLS is a powerful financial analysis sheet template and is an ideal tool for creating and managing your option income strategy.
+MarketXLS is a powerful financial analysis sheet template and is an ideal tool for building and tracking option spread positions.
 You can easily find the option strategy that suits you best, and keep track of different scenarios with the advanced Excel options templates, such as the Iron Condor Excel Template or the Vertical Options Spread Template.
-Moreover, MarketXLS’s live options data makes it easier for you to implement the Bear Put Spread strategy safely, quickly and accurately.
+Moreover, MarketXLS’s live options data makes it easier for you to price and monitor a Bear Put Spread quickly and accurately.

 Here are some templates that you can use to create your own models